Sea Witch Plans Page

 All plan illustrations reproduced on this page are presented in the spirit of honoring the legacy of Hugh Angelman and Charles Davies, with a focus on what the webmaster and many others consider their crowning artistic achievement – the Sea Witch.

 Of course, as mentioned above, we would also hope to make it possible for new Sea Witches to be built in the future, giving their legacy a potential material degree of "immortality" beyond the life of any existing Sea Witch.
-It would be a shame if the Sea Witch design should be allowed to simply disappear.
+It would be a shame if the Sea Witch design should be allowed to simply disappear from the high seas.
 Hopefully this page will eventually contain enough information for some future Sea Witch enthusiast to build a Sea Witch.

 This web site may contain copyrighted material not specifically authorized by the copyright owner.
 Such material is made available on a nonprofit basis for educational and general interest purposes – in in the interests of disseminating information on the Sea Witch.
 It is believed this constitutes "fair use" under section 107 of the US Copyright Law.
 For more information see: www.law.cornell.edu/uscode/17/107.shtml.